mustafasolak/mustafasolak/README.md

 Hi 👋 My name is Mustafa SOLAK
 ==============================

-Mobile Application Developer and Designer
+Mobile and Web Application Developer
 -----------------------------------------

 Working for 15 years in IT.